Pyomo/mpi-sppy/doc/src/quick_start.rst

 Verify installation
 -------------------

-Getting started depends on how you intend to use ``mpi-sspy`` but verifying installation is a common task.
-If you installed ``mpi-sspy`` from github,you can verify that you installed it and a solver by starting a terminal.
-Then cd to the `mpi-sspy` directory and issue the following terminal commands:
+Getting started depends on how you intend to use ``mpi-sppy`` but verifying installation is a common task.
+If you installed ``mpi-sppy`` from github, you can verify that you installed it and a solver by starting a terminal.
+Then cd to the `mpi-sppy` directory and issue the following terminal commands:

 ::

-   cd mpisppy
    cd examples
    cd farmer
    python farmer_ef 1 3 solvername